Partial Sums of the Series for the Dirichlet Eta Function, their Peculiar Convergence, the Simple Zeros Conjecture, and the RH: Introduction

-The terms of the infinite sum (\ref{eq_2}) are complex numbers, which can be represented by vectors of the form $(-1)^{n-1} \frac{1}{n^{\sigma}}e^{-i t \ln n}$\,.
-The line segments making up the paths graphed in Figures 1, 6 and 7, represent said vectors, added up \textit{"tip to tail"}.
-As it will be better detailed in the proof of \textbf{Theorem 1}, while approaching the point of convergence, $\eta(s)$\,, the path described by the partial sums always ends up following a very simply structured \textit{star-shaped} path (for clarity, only segments from n=293 to n=313 are shown), characterized by angles between consecutive segments being $<\frac{\pi}{2}$\,, getting smaller and smaller as $n$\, grows larger and larger. \\ A remarkable functional equation satisfied by $\zeta(s)$\, was originally proposed by Euler in 1749, and later proved by Riemann in his 1859 paper \cite{Book_02} \cite{www_05}
+The terms of the infinite sum (\ref{eq_2}) are complex numbers, which can be represented by vectors of the form $u_n(s)=(-1)^{n-1} \frac{1}{n^{\sigma}}e^{-i t \ln n}$\,.
+The line segments making up the paths graphed in Fig. 1 represent said vectors added up \textit{"tip to tail"}.
+As it will be better detailed in the proof of \textbf{Theorem 1}, while approaching the point of convergence, $\eta(s)$\,, the path described by the partial sums eventually ends up following a very simply structured \textit{star-shaped} path (depicted in the square inset at the top left of Fig. 1), characterized by angles between consecutive segments being $<\frac{\pi}{2}$\,, getting smaller and smaller as $n$\, grows larger and larger. \\ A remarkable functional equation satisfied by $\zeta(s)$\, was originally proposed by Euler in 1749, and later proved by Riemann in his 1859 paper \cite{01} \cite{05}

-When studying the behavior of $\zeta(s)$\, inside the critical strip, a useful implication of (5) is that to $\zeta(s)=0$\, it must correspond $\zeta(1-s)=0$\,.
-Therefore, if $s=\frac{1}{2}-\alpha+ it$\, ($0<\alpha<\frac{1}{2}$\,) is a zero of $\zeta(s)$\,, then so it must be for both $1-s=\frac{1}{2}+\alpha - it$\, and its complex conjugate $1-\overline{s}=\frac{1}{2}+ \alpha + it$\,.
-Thus, non-trivial zeros always occur in groups of two pairs, one pair being the complex conjugate of the other.
-Zeros belonging to the same pair are symmetrical about the critical line.
-As this work is concerned with the study of the behavior of the zeros of $\zeta(s)$\ in the interior of the critical strip, and inside such region a useful implication of (\ref{eq_3}) is that said zeros coincide with the zeros of $\eta(s)$\,, one could as well concentrate on the study of the behavior of pairs of \textit{critical line symmetrical zeros} of the function $\eta(s)$\,.
-This latter approach has been preferred by the author, as the readily converging sum (\ref{eq_2}) allows to easily visualize, by drawing the corresponding graphs, the paths described by the partial sums of \textit{critical line symmetrical arguments}. \\ Much intuition about the geometric behavior of the sequence of partial sums $\{S_k\}$\, can be gained by visually inspecting the example graphed in Fig. 1.
-The depicted pattern of convergence, although referring to particular values of $\alpha$\, and $t$\,, is in fact very general and representative of the typical behavior.
-Each segment is defined by
+When studying the behavior of $\zeta(s)$\, inside the critical strip, a useful implication of (\ref{eq_5}) is that to $\zeta(s)=0$\, it must correspond $\zeta(1-s)=0$\,.
+Therefore, if $s=\frac{1}{2}-\alpha+ it$\, ($0\leq\alpha<\frac{1}{2}$\,) is a zero of $\zeta(s)$\,, then so it must be for both $1-s=\frac{1}{2}+\alpha - it$\, and its complex conjugate $1-\overline{s}=\frac{1}{2}+ \alpha + it$\,.
+Thus, non-trivial zeros always occur in groups of two pairs, one pair being the complex conjugate of the other, symmetrically located about the critical line.
+As this work is concerned with the study of the behavior of the zeros of $\zeta(s)$\ in the interior of the critical strip, and inside such region a useful implication of (\ref{eq_3}) is that said zeros coincide with the zeros of $\eta(s)$\,, one could as well concentrate on the study of the behavior of pairs of critical line symmetrical zeros of the function $\eta(s)$\,, which also satisfies a functional equation, readily obtainable from (\ref{eq_3}) when restricting to the the open critical strip